RYDEV0808/Windows-Google-Lens/README.md

 # Requirments
 * Windows
 * Chrome
-* Python (Not needed if you want to download the .exe version of LocationFinder{Reccommended})
+* Python (Not needed if you want to download the .exe version of LocationFinder{Not reccommended})
 * AutoHotKey (Not needed if you want to download the .exe version of LensForWindows{Recommended})

 # Download guide